PlayForm/Maintain/README.md

 Maintain Clean
 ```

-Creates a `dependabot.yml` file for each of the `.github` directories in each of
+Create a `dependabot.yml` file for each of the `.github` directories in each of
 the packages for the monorepo:

 ```sh
 Maintain Dependabot
 ```

-Dispatches all workflows for all repositories for a given user:
+Dispatch all workflows for all repositories for a given user:

 ```sh
 Maintain Dispatch